24 Hours Emergency Room For Rash Treatment in Rosenberg, TX

 What Is Rash Treatment?

-Rash treatment at RapidCare ER focuses on identifying what’s triggering the reaction, managing the itching, swelling or burning and ruling out emergencies like anaphylaxis, cellulitis or shingles.
-Based on your situation, your visit may include a thorough skin examination, blood work, allergy assessment, swabs when infection is suspected and an airway evaluation when anaphylaxis signs are present.
+Rash treatment at RapidCare ER focuses on identifying what’s causing your skin rash, relieving itching, swelling, burning, or discomfort, and determining when a rash is an emergency.
+Depending on your condition, your visit may include a thorough skin examination, blood work, allergy assessment, swabs if infection is suspected, and an airway evaluation when signs of an allergic reaction rash or anaphylaxis are present.

 Care may include: